DimitrijeDobrota/alec/README.md

 output file whilst the second section contains rules for generating template and function code.

+* Rules can be separated by an arbitrary number of blank lines.
+* Everything can have arbitrary indentation that is not carried to the resulting file.
+* There could be C-style comments that are copied to the resulting file.

 Each rule consists of 4 lines:
 1. Name: name of the generated function, must be valid C++ name
 2. Parameters: list of `type name` pairs separated by a comma